Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap

 \subsection{Related work}

-For the relationship between indirect inference and other inference methods, \citet{jiang2004indirect} compared the indirect estimator to the estimator in the generalized method of moments \citep{hansen1982large}, along with their connection to other approaches using auxiliary models or misspecified likelihoods.
-It is straightforward to use the indirect inference method for bias correction: \citet{gourieroux2010indirect} showed that the indirect estimator had finite sample properties superior to the generalized method of moment and the bias-corrected maximum likelihood estimator; \citet{kosmidis2014bias} also compared indirect inference with other bias correction methods; and \citet{guerrier2019simulation} gave a comprehensive review of the literature using the indirect inference method for bias correction, followed by \citet{guerrier2020asymptotically} and \citet{zhang2022flexible}.
+\citet{jiang2004indirect} compared the indirect estimator to the generalized method of moments estimator \citep{hansen1982large}, and to other approaches using auxiliary or mis-specified models. \citet{gourieroux2010indirect} showed that the indirect estimator had finite sample properties superior to the generalized method of moment and the bias-corrected maximum likelihood estimator; \citet{kosmidis2014bias} compared indirect inference with other bias correction methods; and \citet{guerrier2019simulation} gave a comprehensive review of the indirect inference method for bias correction, followed by \citet{guerrier2020asymptotically} and \citet{zhang2022flexible}.

-Our work is also related to other existing simulation-based methods for DP statistical inference. \citet{ju2022data} proposed a general Bayesian inference method targeting the true posterior distribution under DP guarantees. \citet{wang2018statistical} used simulation to incorporate the classic central limit theorem and the DP mechanism to approximate the sampling distribution on privatized data.
-Using the sample-aggregate framework, \citet{evans2020statistically} privately estimated the proportion of their estimates affected by clamping for bias correction, and \citet{covington2021unbiased} built their DP algorithm to avoid the effect of clipping on the sampling distribution.
-However, the methods by \citet{evans2020statistically} and \citet{covington2021unbiased} are restricted to specific forms of the sampling distribution. \citet{awan2024simulation} developed a simulation-based inference framework based on repro samples \citep{xie2022repro} to perform finite-sample inference on privatized data, which is closely related to our adaptive indirect estimator, but suffers from overly conservative inference and high computational cost.
+Our work is also related to other simulation-based methods for DP statistical inference. \citet{wang2018statistical} used simulation to incorporate the classic central limit theorem and the DP mechanism to approximate the sampling distribution on privatized data.
+Using the sample-aggregate framework, \citet{evans2020statistically} privately estimated the proportion of their estimates affected by clamping for bias correction, and \citet{covington2025unbiased} built their DP algorithm to mitigate the effect of clamping on the sampling distribution.
+However, the methods by \citet{evans2020statistically} and \citet{covington2025unbiased} are restricted to specific privacy mechanisms. \citet{awan2025simulation} developed a simulation-based inference framework based on repro samples \citep{xie2022repro} to perform finite-sample inference on privatized data, which is closely related to our adaptive indirect estimator, but suffers from overly conservative inference and high computational cost.